rayblake800/Pocket-Home-Bismuth-Vanilla/docs/taskList/FeatureWishlist.md

 ### Better testing for UI components:
 - Create a TestPage Component class that displays a single UI component along with controls for triggering various component tests.
-- Provide a method for automatically triggering and evaluating component tests when possible.
+- Provide a function for automatically triggering and evaluating component tests when possible.
 - Create a TestList Window class that finds and lists buttons to launch every TestPage type.
 - Add a command line option to create the TestList window instead of the PocketHomeWindow on launch.